olumayor99/Yolo/README.md

 ```

-Save that, and then head back to the [Infrastructure](Infrastructure) folder using
+Save that, then head back to the [Infrastructure](Infrastructure) folder using

 ```sh
 cd ../Infrastructure